Affiliate links on Android Authority may earn us a commission. Learn more.

-T-Mobile is officially launching its new cord-cutting TV service nationwide today.
+Original story – November 1, 2020: T-Mobile has launched its new cord-cutting TV service nationwide.
 T-Mobile TVision offers affordable channel packages for T-Mobile post-paid customers, along with its own Android TV HDMI dongle.
 We’ve used the service and hardware for a few days.
 Here’s what we think of T-Mobile TVision.
 If you are a T-Mobile customer, you can sign up for the service now at the link below:

 Read more: The best live TV streaming services